ashketchmmm/ashketchmmm.github.io/src/content/projects/project-92.md

     alt: ''
 website: 'N/A'
 ---
-A game project, worked on with Julia Fortt, based on letting humanity shine in the darkest hour, and a robot dog that hates flowers.
+A Godot game project, worked on with Julia Fortt, based on letting humanity shine in the darkest hour, and a robot dog that hates flowers.